schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/howto/upgrade_8mb.md

 To accomodate a larger firmware binary, the ESP32 flash memory partition layout changed with the release of OpenDTU-OnBattery version 2024.08.xx.
 All firmware released since then uses this new partition layout.
+Firmware variants `generic` and `generic_esp32` are no longer available.

 ![Partition Layout](../../assets/images/firmware/partition_layout.png)

 * Partitions `otadata` and `nvs` are not drawn in this graph.
 They remain unchanged.
 * The `spiffs` partition was *not* moved in order to preserve the config and pin mapping when upgrading.
-* Factory firmware images include data up to and including `app0`, i.e., when writing these images, the `spiffs` partition is neither erased nor overwritten.
+Factory firmware images include data up to and including `app0`, i.e., when writing these images, the `spiffs` partition is neither erased nor overwritten.
 * Both older firmware partitions were merged, doubling the space available for the first firmware partition `app0`.
 * The second firmware partition `app1` starts after the `spiffs` partition and